New website users are created as either SFTP or Shell users. This article explains the difference between these user

 |Command line access

-An SFTP user is required in order to upload a website you've created to DreamHost's servers, or to make changes to an existing website.
+An SFTP user is required to upload a website you've created to DreamHost's servers or to make changes to an existing website.

 The SFTP protocol uses an encrypted connection to access a server.
 Port 22 is used in your client to connect to the server via SFTP.

 Click the Login info button to display details about this user.
 On the next page, you can see if the user is set as an SFTP user.

-Here you can see the user is set as an SSH user.
+Here you can see if the user is set as an SSH user.